datasciblog/datasciblog.github.io/_posts/2020-02-19-tree-based-methods-02.md

 Random forests provide an improvement over bagged trees by way of a random small tweak that **decorrelates** the trees.
 As in bagging, we build a number of decision trees on bootstrapped training samples.
 But to overcome the problem, random forests force each split of a tree to **consider only a random sample of $m$ predictors**.
 Typically, we choose $m = \sqrt{p}$ - that is, the number of predictors considered at each split is approximately equal to the square root of the total number of predictors.
 We can think of this process as *decorrelating* the trees, thereby making the average of the resulting trees less variable and hence more reliable.

 The figure below illustrates the test error when using random forests with different values of m with respect to the number of trees.
 As we can see, when $m=p$, random forests are just bagging.
 The choice $m = \sqrt{p}$ gave a small improvement in test error over bagging.
-The error rate of a single tree is about 45% while it is only 20% to 25% for bagging and random forests.
+The error rate of a single tree was about 45% while it was only 20% to 25% for bagging and random forests.

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2020-02-19-tree-based-methods-02/3.png?raw=true">